A GPS disciplined 10 MHz frequency standard - ±1 ppb or ±0.1 ppbDesigned by Geppetto Electronics, Ships from United States of America

 This is a GPS disciplined high precision temperature compensated or oven controlled crystal oscillator.
 The TCXO version has a short-term Allan deviation specification of < 1E-9 @ 𝜏 1s, which means that most of the time the frequency will be within 1 ppb.
 The OCXO version has a short-term Allan deviation specification of < 1e-11 @ 𝜏 1s, which means that most of the time the frequency will be within 0.1 ppb.
 GPS is used to continuously discipline the frequency to maintain accuracy.

-The assembled unit comes with a 5 VDC power source (not included with bare-boards).
+The unit comes with a 5 VDC power supply (90-240 VAC 50/60 Hz with a North American plug - a passive prong adapter is all that would be required for worldwide use).
 The TCXO version requires 250 mA and the OCXO version requires 1A.
-Both must be supplied with a 2.1mm barrel connector (center positive).
 The output frequency of 10 MHz is provided as either a 5 volt square wave or as a 17 dBm sine wave.
-The two independent output channels are supplied from the board on 2 2 pin .1" JST headers.
+The two independent output channels are supplied on BNC jacks.
 Each channel comes from a separate channel of a fanout buffer, so each should remain independent and stable.
 The output picture in the gallery shows the TTL waveform delivered through 50Ω coax into a 50Ω load (1.5v P-P, 5 ns rise/fall time to 90%).

 The first time it is powered up, it should be able to obtain a complete lock in a few hours (assuming good GPS reception).
 In the case of the OCXO variant, it will take several days before the unit will completely stabilize and the phase range will settle, but the frequency will be well disciplined in the meantime.
 Restarts after that should be able to obtain a lock faster (depending on how long it's been powered off).
 It is recommended that the unit be (more or less) permanently powered, as the stability of the crystal will improve with age and use.
 The TCXO variant, in general, achieves its maximal stability right away.

-On the board there is an SMA connector for an external GPS antenna.
+There is an SMA connector for an external GPS antenna (required and not included).
 The oscillator will hold-over when GPS is unavailable (however, it will not attempt to "guess" at the aging over time while holding over.
 Good, constant GPS reception is required for maximal accuracy).
-There is also a mini-DIN 4 diagnostic connector that supplies a separately buffered PPS output, diagnostic serial output from the controller and serial NMEA output from the GPS module.
-You can compile the firmware without the diagnostic serial output, in which case that pin becomes an input pin for the GPS serial port, so you can talk to the GPS module.
+There is also a mini-DIN 6 diagnostic connector that supplies a separately buffered PPS output, diagnostic serial output from the controller and serial NMEA I/O from the GPS module.

 The board has a 6 pin ISP header for firmware updates.
-Using it requires an AVR programmer with a 6 pin cable.
+Using it requires an AVR PDI programmer with a 6 pin cable and a pogo pin programming adapter.
 The firmware requires only standard AVR GCC and AVR libc to build, and is open source and available on GitHub.

 I had a project where I needed to perform particularly accurate frequency measurements and wanted those measurements traceable to some respected standard.
 This was the cheapest way I could find to do it.
 It is not intended to compete with commercial GPSDOs (which are far costlier, but you get what you pay for), but rather offer an entry level frequency standard for a reasonable price.